Harry-young-0/GeTAP/README.md

 c.
 Make sure your file_directory has "/" not "\". e.g: file_directory = "C:/Documents/Example directory" not file_directory = "C:\Documents\Example directory"

-### 6. in the top right of the window click run all:
+### 6. In the top right of the window click run all:

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/5dfffe8f-c975-452d-a7fd-a82d2761b791)

 ### 7. Be patient!
 It should take around 20-30 mins to run.

-# Output example
+# Pipeline Output Example
 The pipeline will automatically open a shiny app of the data.
 All the plots shown can be found as pdfs in the Final_plots and Cricos folders if you'd prefer.
 Also, the Shiny app can be reopened anytime by using the shiny app rerun chunk on lines 3204-3215 (click the play symbol top right of the box).
 This will include the circos plots that display more nicely in that format than they do as the output pdfs in the circos subfolder.

 The goal of the pipeline is to suggest novel Gene-Trait associations by using SNPs that are associated with a change in expression of a gene of interest via GTEx.